-Topical presentation videos will be posted to the moodle course page four days prior to the following class (e.g., videos for a Tuesday class will be uploaded by the Thursday prior to class; videos for a Thursday class will be uploaded by the Saturday prior to the class).
-Each student will view the video (links found on the moddle site) and will provide peer feedback via a google form found on the moodle page and at this link: https://forms.gle/xMcTgq9UnR1YD7db6
+Topical presentation videos will be posted to the moodle course page four days prior to the following class.
+Each student will view the video (links found on the moddle site) and will provide peer feedback via a google form found on the moodle page.